jmisavage/red-snapper/README.md

 ## Usage

-In the following example, Red Snapper will take a 300px by 600px screenshot of github.com
+In the following example, Red Snapper will take a 300px by 600px screenshot of github.com.
+If content is outside of that area it is cropped.

 ```JavaScript
 const snap = require('red-snapper');